Thursday, May 19, 2011

 The Flames were then paired with the second seeded San Jose Sharks in the conference finals.
 Calgary got off to a great start, winning two in San Jose, only to lose the next two at home.
 Kiprusoff then blanked the Sharks in San Jose as the series moved back to Calgary for Game 6.

 Jarome Iginla got Calgary on the board first and Gelinas registered the second Flames goal at 13:02 of the second before the Sharks solved Kiprusoff at 16:14.
-When the Sharks failed to score another goal, Gelinas was once more credited with scoring the game winning goal in a series clinching game for the third consecutive series on this date in 2004, something only Ken Linseman of the Oliers in 1984 had ever done before and no one has equalled since.
+When the Sharks failed to score another goal, Gelinas was once more credited with scoring the game winning goal in a series clinching game for the third consecutive series on this date in 2004, something only Ken Linseman of the Oliers in 1984 had ever done before and no one has equaled since.

 With the NHL season cancelled due to the lockout the following season, Gelinas played in Switzerland for HC Forward Morges of the Swiss second division in 2004-05.

 He returned to the NHL for two seasons with the Florida Panthers and a final one with the Nashville Predators to close out his NHL career with 1,273 games played, 309 goals and 351 assists for 660 points.
+He would return to Switzerland for one final season, playing 27 games for SC Bern in 2008-09 before retiring for good.

 Today's featured jersey is a 2003-04 Calgary Flames Martin Gelinas jersey as worn during his clutch playoff performance in the 2004 Stanley Cup Playoffs, where 3 of his 8 goals were series clinching goals.